ybezsonov/kro/website/docs/docs/concepts/10-simple-schema.md

 # Simple Schema

-kro's Simple Schema provides a powerful yet intuitive way to define the structure of your ResourceGroup.
-Here is comprehensive example:
+**kro** follows a different approach for defining your API schema and shapes.
+It leverages a human-friendly and readable syntax that is OpenAPI specification compatible.
+Here's a comprehensive example:

 ```yaml
 apiVersion: kro.run/v1alpha1